laravel/docs/eloquent-resources.md

                     ->header('X-Value', 'True');
     });

 Alternatively, you may define a `withResponse` method within the resource itself.
-This method will be called when the resource is returned as the outer-most resource in a response:
+This method will be called when the resource is returned as the outermost resource in a response:

     <?php